ZiggyHowland/ReskillJavaGroup/README.md

 Simple sharing of code, helping each other and also train using GIT.

 # Howto use
+*Feel free to update the guide below if you want to add more info, commands or comments along the way*

 All commands are ment to be written in the **Command line/terminal**.